Native Plant Spring Events & Resources Ahead!

 Introduction to Landscape Design II

-All gardening is local and this year's Unity Gardens Annual Spring Lecture features Anne Arundel County gardener and sustainable gardening expert, Allison Milligan.
-Scheduled for 10 am on March 14, 2026 at St. Martin's Lutheran Church in Annapolis, this talk will cover practical ideas for both novice and experienced native plant enthusiasts alike.
-The gathering is always well attended and you are sure to meet a new gardener or three!
-More information here.
-The $40 ticket helps support all of those Unity Gardens grants for local native plant gardens.
+All gardening is local!
+This year's Unity Gardens Annual Spring Lecture features Anne Arundel County gardener and sustainable gardening expert, Allison Milligan.
+Scheduled for 10 AM on March 14, 2026, at St. Martin's Lutheran Church in Annapolis, this talk will cover practical ideas for both novice and experienced native plant enthusiasts alike.
+The gathering is always well attended, and you are sure to meet a new gardener or three!
+More information can be found here.
+The $40 ticket helps support Unity Gardens' grants for local native plant gardens.

 Building a Wildlife Pond

 A water source in your garden adds immeasurably to its wildlife value.
-Some people go straight to the pond.
-My journey was slower, first one bird bath, then another, then a small pond and now a slightly larger one!
+Some people go straight to building a pond.
+My journey was slower; I started with one bird bath, then another, and eventually added a small pond.
+Now, I have a slightly larger one!
 Each step visibly increased the wildlife experience in my garden.

-A webinar entitled "Here’s Exactly How to Build Your Wildlife Pond" will be held on Tuesday, April 7, at 6 pm.
-This is hosted by Design Your Wild, the same mother daughter duo who host the free webinar "Design Your Yard" mentioned at the start.
+A webinar entitled "Here’s Exactly How to Build Your Wildlife Pond" will be held on Tuesday, April 7, at 6 PM.
+This is hosted by Design Your Wild, the same mother-daughter duo who run the free webinar "Design Your Yard" mentioned earlier.
 The pond workshop is only open to annual subscribers of Design Your Wild.
-An annual subscription costs $30 and you can sign up here.
-The subscription enables you to access all of their webinars for free.
-I also really enjoyed "Yardenalities," described as a shortcut to finding your perfect garden style.
-Based on the two webinars I have taken, I'm thinking the pond webinar will be very good!
+An annual subscription costs $30, and you can sign up here.
+This subscription gives you access to all of their webinars for free.
+I also really enjoyed "Yardenalities," which helps you find your perfect garden style.
+Based on the two webinars I have taken, I'm confident the pond webinar will be excellent!

 All You Ever Wanted to Know About Gardening with Natives in the Piedmont

-There is a new, phenomenal, free resource for those of us who garden in the piedmont.
-This 135 page downloadable book is an absolute treasure trove of native plant advice for us.
-A simple chart showing how to get blooms from native plants all season long?
-Check.
+There is a new, phenomenal, free resource for those of us who garden in the Piedmont.
+This 135-page downloadable book is an absolute treasure trove of native plant advice.
+It includes a simple chart showing how to get blooms from native plants all season long.
+Check!

-Easy to use photos to identify native weeds?
-Check.
-Local plants for dry shade in an easy to use list?
-Check.
-And so much more.
-The information is so clearly organized and presented.
-The very best news of all?
+It also features easy-to-use photos for identifying native weeds.
+Local plants for dry shade are listed in an easy-to-use format.
+And so much more!
+The information is clearly organized and presented.
+The very best news?
 Versions for the coastal plain and mountain ranges are coming in the next two years.
-While designed for Maryland's piedmont, gardeners in Washington D.C. and other Chesapeake Bay states will find lots of useful, applicable information to use too.
-Congrats to the University of Maryland Extension Service and your partners - this will be a best seller!
-And it's free.
+While designed for Maryland's Piedmont, gardeners in Washington D.C. and other Chesapeake Bay states will find plenty of useful, applicable information too.
+Congrats to the University of Maryland Extension Service and your partners—this will be a bestseller!
+And it's free!

-All gardening is local and so many organizations, communities, businesses and gardeners are providing information, plant sales, events and so much more to help us all succeed with our gardening dreams.
-If you have favorites you want to share, by all means, please add to the comments!
+All gardening is local, and so many organizations, communities, businesses, and gardeners are providing information, plant sales, events, and so much more to help us all succeed with our gardening dreams.
+If you have favorites you want to share, please add them in the comments!

 Six years ago, I began planting native shrubs inside our (invasive) privet hedge.
 It was a step towards losing the lawn without having my husband pull his hair out.
 This winter I began wondering if I could begin to plant native grasses and flowering native plants inside those edges, leaving a rounded lawn in the center.
 I'm ready to do that this year and my husband is on board!